medha499/owner-case-study/README.md

 A few things I'd add next:

-- ** Real auth + RBACs: Right now login is a hardcoded cookie (`rep_sarah` / `mgr_maria`) — fine for a demo, not for a pilot.
+- Real auth + RBACs: Right now login is a hardcoded cookie (`rep_sarah` / `mgr_maria`) — fine for a demo, not for a pilot.
 The right v2 is Google Workspace SSO with per-role permissions: reps see only their own queue and stats, managers see their direct reports' calls, admins manage the team roster.
 The role check already exists in `require_role()` — it just needs real identity behind it.

-- ** Real audio for similar wins: Right now "hear similar wins" plays ElevenLabs TTS of a transcript.
+- Real audio for similar wins: Right now "hear similar wins" plays ElevenLabs TTS of a transcript.
 Real won-call audio (with consent + redaction) would land harder — reps trust patterns they can hear in someone's voice, not synthetic narration.
 Bonus: rep-voice cloning so "here's how Sarah opened a similar deal" actually sounds like Sarah.

-- ** UI polish The dark-mode works but a few things would tighten it: smoother loading transitions on the manager dashboard (right now it pops in), better empty states across the board, mobile responsiveness for the rep teleprompter (works but isn't optimized), and a proper onboarding tour for first-time users.
+- UI polish The dark-mode works but a few things would tighten it: smoother loading transitions on the manager dashboard (right now it pops in), better empty states across the board, mobile responsiveness for the rep teleprompter (works but isn't optimized), and a proper onboarding tour for first-time users.

-- Per-call AI-generated objections: Right now objections are templated string interpolation.
-With one Claude Haiku call per brief (~2s, ~$0.01) we could regenerate each response tuned to *this prospect's* specific signals.
-Cache per-restaurant.
-Trigger as a "regenerate this brief" button so the templated version still loads instantly and the LLM version swaps in when ready.